 The first thing to do is buy a guidebook for your destination country.
 Go to Amazon.ca, pick one out and order it on-line.
 Lonely Planet, Moon Handbook, Frommerís and Rough Guide are usually good.
 A guide book will help you find places to stay, places to eat and will help you decide where to go, what to look for and what kinds of things to do.
 You will find it invaluable and will want to carry it with you every day.
 We use the guidebook to get a rough idea of what parts of the country we want to see and to plan a tentative itinerary.
 That is not to say you canít do something else once you arrive and find out what it is like, but a general plan helps to make the most of your travel time.

 Make a few colour photocopies of the first page of your passport.
 Leave one copy with someone at home.
 Carry other copies in different places than you carry your passport.
 If you lose your passport, the copy will make replacing it MUCH easier.
 Your passport is the property of the Government of Canada.
 You are required to SHOW it to a policeman or other official, but you are NOT required to GIVE it to anyone.
 Giving an official a photocopy of the first page will usually suffice.
 Make a list of credit card numbers and the phone numbers to call if they become lost or stolen.
 Leave a copy of the list with someone at home and carry a couple of copies in different places with you.
 A good suggestion is to email the list and the copy of your passport to yourself before you go.
 You can retrieve the message off the email server if you ever need the information.
 We carry copies on our phones.

 Go through your wallet before leaving and remove all cards, documents, etc. that you donít need on the trip.
 It reduces the work to replace everything, if your wallet is lost or stolen.
 Never carry a national identifier like a social security card as it will place you at risk of identity theft.
 If you plan to rent a car, motorbike or scooter, obtain an International Driverís License from CAA.
 Some countries wonít accept your provincial license and others charge an extra fee for a local permit.

 A purse or handbag can be a real nuisance when travelling.
 It is just one more item to keep track of and it is a magnet to thieves.
 A better solution is a small packsack that leaves your hands free and is much harder for a thief to yank away from you.
-A small packsack is also very handy to carry your rain jacket, sweater, guidebook, sunscreen, water bottle etc when you are out for the day.
+A small packsack is also very handy to carry your rain jacket, sweater, guidebook, sunscreen, water bottle etc., when you are out for the day.
 Some people like to wear the packsack on their front in crowded situations to better protect the contents from thieves.

 Carry a few Ziploc sandwich bags in your suitcase.
 Before going through airport security, put loose change, keys, jewellery, glasses, watch, etc. in Ziploc bags and place them in your carry-on bag.
 Then you donít need to unload and reload everything out of your pockets at the security counter.
 Leave the Canadian coins in the Ziploc bag until your return, so they donít get mixed up with foreign coins.
-I put the items I will want during the flight: netbook computer, Kindle, earphones, inflatable neck pillow, eye mask etc. in my small packsack.
+I put the items I will want during the flight: earphones, inflatable neck pillow, eye mask etc. in my small packsack.
 It qualifies as "one personal item" and easily slips under the seat.
-Then I rarely have to access my carry-on bag in the overhead bin during the flight.
+I never have to access my carry-on bag in the overhead bin during the flight.

 SURGICAL LATEX BRAID CLOTHESLINE